-If you have never traded the major indices and would like to here is a great seasonal strategy.
+If you have never traded the major indices and would like to, seasonal patterns can inform a great strategy.

 Winter tells a different story though

 However, buying from November through to April would have exceeded the return of the FTSE100.
 Look at the green line on the chart below.